cadavidf/sonic-ai/BUILD-MAC.md

 ### Installing vs Building

-These instructions are for people wanting to build/compile their own version of Sonic Pi.
+These instructions are for people wanting to build/compile their own version of Sonic Ai.
 If you're just looking to install it, we've already done all of this work for you and you can grab the latest signed pre-built version of the app here: